The URSI awards are presented at the Opening Ceremony of the URSI General Assembly.

 The "senior" awards are the Balthasar van der Pol Gold Medal, the John Howard Dellinger Gold Medal, the

-Appleton Prize, and the Booker Gold Medal, and the "junior" award is the Koga Gold Medal.
+Appleton Prize, and the Booker Gold Medal, and the "junior" awards are the Koga Gold Medal and the Santimay Basu Prize.

 Recipients of the John Howard Dellinger Medal